Cosmetology and Cosmetologist Liability Insurance

 In other words, you may be the best cosmetologist in your whole region, but if you do not have certain fundamental pieces in place for your career and your business, then you are building your business without a stable foundation.
-A strong foundation for a successful cosmetologist should include cosmetologist liability insurance coverage.
+A strong foundation for a successful cosmetologist should include liability coverage.
 In fact, obtaining cosmetologist liability insurance may also be required by law.

-The main reason cosmetologist liability insurance is so crucial is because you really never know when an accident might take place that results in a legal claim against you from one of your clients or another person who somehow suffered harm in association with your business.
-You can think of cosmetologist liability insurance as your safety net, there to catch you in case any such legal claim ever becomes a reality.
+The main reason insurance is so crucial is because you really never know when an accident might take place that results in a legal claim against you from one of your clients or another person who somehow suffered harm in association with your business.
+You can think of cosmetologist insurance as your safety net, there to catch you in case any such legal claim ever becomes a reality.

-If you are wondering why you might need the safety net of cosmetologist liability insurance, the reason comes in the form of dollars and cents.
+If you are wondering why you might need the safety net of cosmetology liability insurance, the reason comes in the form of dollars and cents.
 Legal claims of damage or injury can be quite expensive to settle, and without cosmetologist liability insurance, you will need to reach into your own pockets to pay out possible claims.
-However, when you have cosmetologist liability insurance, that policy will be there to cover the monetary damages.
+However, when you have insurance, that policy will be there to cover the monetary damages.

-There are three main areas of accident or injury that your cosmetologist liability insurance should be designed to cover.
+There are three main areas of accident or injury that your insurance program should be designed to cover.
 The first is called general liability, and it refers to situations where a client or other person slips, trips, falls or has some other kind of accident on the property of your cosmetology business.

 For example, if there is a small puddle of water near the washing station, and your client slips on it and ends up hitting her head or breaking her wrist, then you may find yourself facing a legal claim to pay for these damages.
 In scenarios such as this one, the general liability portion of your cosmetologist liability insurance would be called upon to cover the legal expenses.